lukasturcani/code_style/docs/python.rst

 Docstrings.
 -----------

-Docstrings should open with three single quotes `'''`.
+Docstrings should open and close with three double quotes `"""`.
-The first line of a docstring should always be on the line below the opening `'''`.
-The closing `'''` always needs to be on its own line and preceded by an empty line.
+The first line of a docstring should always be on the line below the opening `"""`.
+The closing `"""` always needs to be on its own line and preceded by an empty line.
 The docstring must be followed by an empty line.

 .. code-block:: python

     def some_fn():
-        '''
+        """
-        This is a docstring.
+        Do something.

-        '''
+        """

         foo()
         return bar(12)